suasuasuasuasua/resume/main.typ

 = Experience
 #chiline()

-*Software Engineer*
+*Software Engineer.*
-#link("https://www.lockheedmartin.com/en-us/capabilities/space.html")[Lockheed Martin Space] - Littleton, CO #h(1fr) Jan 2025 - Present
+#link("https://www.lockheedmartin.com/en-us/capabilities/space.html")[Lockheed Martin Space] - Littleton, CO #h(1fr) April 2025 - Present
-- blah blah blah
+- Worked in research and development team, supporting projects from various stages of technical readiness levels by validating satellite communication and radar systems with software modeling and simulation
+- Presented modeling and simulation demonstrations to customers on a regular basis to iteratively refine requirements and ensure the quality of the final product.
 *Software Engineer Asc.*
-#link("https://www.lockheedmartin.com/en-us/capabilities/space.html")[Lockheed Martin Space] - Littleton, CO #h(1fr) May 2023 - Present
+#link("https://www.lockheedmartin.com/en-us/capabilities/space.html")[Lockheed Martin Space] - Littleton, CO #h(1fr) May 2023 - April 2025
-- Worked in research and development, supporting projects from various stages of technical readiness levels by validating theoretical assertions for satellite communication and radar systems with realistic software modeling and simulation
 - Designed an analytical framework in Python to assess the performance of the wideband electronically steered array (ESA) for the
   #link("https://news.lockheedmartin.com/ESA_payload_demonstrator")[Tantrum ESA